Js0nnn/i-PACT-Android-App/README.md

 - Users can customize their experience by favoriting sessions and papers and view their allotted time of presentation.

 ## Credits

-- Developed by B. Jaison Edward for the SELECT School of VIT Vellore.
 - Special thanks to the organizing committee of i-PACT2023 for their support and collaboration.

 ## Note